crystalcommerce/Frontend-Standards/README.md

 ### <a name='css'>CSS</a>

 - **Formatting**:
-    - All CSS declarations should have a space after the propery colon and a trailing semi-colon.
+    - All CSS declarations should have a space after the property colon and a trailing semi-colon.
-    - CSS properties should be alphabatized (use your best judgement if there are prefixes).
+    - CSS properties should be alphabetized (use your best judgment if there are prefixes).
     - Put a hard return after each selector's closing `}`.
     - Do not nest rules with indentation.